realtimeradio/rcf_design/docs/40-Design.md

 ### Digitization

 Since the DSA's science band of interest is 700 - 2000 MHz, the simplest digitization configuration is to direct-sample these signals at at least twice the highest RF frequency - i.e., sample at at least 4000 Msps.
-The RCF design assumes that the samping rate will be 4800 Msps, which results in analog anti-aliasing filter requirements which should be easy to meet.
+The RCF design assumes that the sampling rate will be 4800 Msps, which results in analog anti-aliasing filter requirements which should be easy to meet.

 Rather than pass the entire digitized band from the ADC chip to FPGA, the RCF leverages the mixing, filtering, and decimation capabilities of the ADC to reduce the bandwidth of the digitized data as early as possible in the processing pipeline.
 ADC signal processing configuration is shown in Figure \ref{fig:adc-config}.